Remap your Mac keyboard.

 mantle visual keyboard editor showing a keyboard layout with custom key mappings

-Home-row mod configuration with three layers
+Home-row mods across three layers

 kanata.kbd